Studying an LLM (Master of Laws) program in the Netherlands

 Law schools in the Netherlands

-There are various universities which can be chosen from that offer LLM courses taught in English including Erasmus University Rotterdam, EMLE Rotterdam, Leiden University, Maastricht University, University of Amsterdam, Open University of Nederland, Tilburg University, VU University Amsterdam, Utrecht University, Tilburg University, Radboud University Nijmegen, Duisenberg School of Finance and University of Groningen.
+There are various universities and law schools which can be chosen from that offer LLM courses taught in English including Erasmus University Rotterdam, EMLE Rotterdam, Leiden University, Maastricht University, University of Amsterdam, Open University of Nederland, Tilburg University, VU University Amsterdam, Utrecht University, Tilburg University, Radboud University Nijmegen, Duisenberg School of Finance and University of Groningen.

 The LLM at most of these institutions can be taken on a full-time or a part-time basis spread over two years for those looking for more flexibility or who wish to stay connected to their career while studying at the same time.